Benefits of Play

 According to the American Academy of Pediatrics, play is essential for children’s cognitive, physical, and emotional well-being both at home and at school.

-Children are routinely denied the developmental opportunities and psychological support necessary for healthy child development as recreation is severely restricted in most shelters.
-Play becomes even more critical for children living in transition as a healing force to cope and restore normalcy to their lives.
+Children are routinely denied the developmental opportunities and psychological support necessary for healthy child development as recreation is severely restricted in most shelters, making play even more critical as a healing force for children living in transition.
 Playtime staff and volunteers protect children’s right to learn and heal through play by creating trauma-informed playrooms and providing opportunities to enjoy play spaces and equipment.
 Playtime reduces potential trauma by engaging youth cognitively, physically, and emotionally, allowing children to build healthy relationships with caring adults and other children.

 For more information on the benefits of Playtime, check out our updates or the following resources: